alligrader/legacy-gradebook-backend/roadmap.md

 Natalie's working on this one.
 It requires experimentation.

 We need to add the access token to the organization table, and to add the Stripe Payment token to the organization table.
 I also need create an unguessable state string, probabling using time.Now() and bcrypt.

+## Other

+- I need to test the `tasks` package
+- We need to test the route that accepts a POST request with the zip file.
+- We need to create the module that serializes files and puts them on the Google filesystem.
+- Then we need to consider under what conditions we move the files onto the Google Cloud Storage.
+(Only keep the first 3 projects at a time)
+- Then, we need to parse the XML output and store it in the database.

+- Finally, we need to expose an endpoint to return the XML as JSON, along with the associated lines of code.

+- I need to create a fixture file for tests

 # TODO Issue Tracker